Ayms/bitcoin-transactions/README.md

 The code is provided in clear so you can check it but please read the specific conditions of the license

-This module was started a year ago, the intent was at that time to make non trivial transactions, then was stopped, the basic intent now is to allow you to make simply your transactions (for example to send your mined coins to an exchange)
+This module was started a year ago, the intent was at that time to make non trivial transactions, then was stopped, the basic intent now is to allow you to make simply your transactions (for example to send your mined coins to an exchange or to send your BTx to BTy)

 This module is secure, it does not send anything outside (except the transactions when you request it) and does not get anything from the outside, therefore your keys are just managed by you locally

 ## Fees

-Unlike bitcoin-cli this modules allows you to manage your fees too, do not go below 1000 satoshis for the network fees or your transaction might not be accepted by the network
+Unlike bitcoin-cli this modules allows you to manage your fees too, do not go below ~1 satoshi per byte for the network fees or your transaction will not be accepted by the network

 There are development fees of 0.78% (with a minimum of 0.00008500) that are added to each transaction that you broadcast and paid to the address GSBbeuKPu4d6HKJhtPgk7XayMcaXyQy8TS (or the equivalent one for each network), of course the fees apply only when your broadcasted transaction to the network is included in a block, no fees apply to create/test your transactions

 Most likely people will not like the dev fees (see https://github.com/BTCGPU/BTCGPU/issues/226#issuecomment-346798767) but since you can adjust the high network fees that you can't decide with bitcoin-cli for example you can compensate, then <b>please realize that you will pay at the end less fees for small amounts since you can decide with this module not to follow the (exaggerated) advised/default fees</b>, however if you set too low network fees your transactions might be delayed or just not taken into account by the network

-This module is not trivial, the bitcoin protocol and formats do not make things easy, it is not recommended (neither authorized by the license) to try to modify anything, if you send wrong transactions to the network at best you will be immediately banned by the nodes for one day and at worse you could send transactions that could spend your funds at a wrong place
+This module is not trivial at all, the bitcoin protocol and formats do not make things easy, it is not recommended (neither authorized by the license) to try to modify anything, if you send wrong transactions to the network at best you will be immediately banned by the nodes for one day and at worse you could send transactions that could spend your funds at a wrong place

 Should this project be funded the fees will be removed and full open source license will apply